nobuto-m/dotfiles/README.md

     - Fn and Ctrl Key swap - On
     - F1-F12 as Primary Function - On
 * Security
+  - Secure Boot
     - Allow Microsoft 3rd Party UEFI CA - On

 ## Install Ubuntu Desktop